nedsantiago/drainage_db/README.md

 ### Deprecation

-For future projects, the project recommends to separate the manhole database with the pipe database.
-One manhole can have more than two (2) connections, thus the current implementation using upstream and downstream connections is too limiting.
+For future implementations, the project recommends to separate the manhole database with the pipe database.
+One manhole can have more than two (2) connections, thus the current implementation (using only upstream and downstream) connections is too limiting.

-### A Recommended Future Implemenation
+### A Recommended Future Implemenations

 A one-to-many (manhole and pipe, respectively) relationship would be a better approximation of the drainage system.
 It is also closer to a Graph Network model.
-Which would unlock features associated with [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).
+Which would unlock features and analysis tools associated with [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).